 For contracts setup with Price Pro Rata as the matching policy, only STP Type "Cancel Resting" is accepted.
-If orders or quotes for such contracts are submitted with selection of Cancel Incoming such messages will be rejected.
+If orders/ quotes for such contracts are submitted with "Cancel Incoming" or "Cancel both orders", such messages will be rejected with a specific error code.